 The Breakers Palm Beach and celebrated designer Adam D. Tihany restore the art of timeless American glamour at Palm Beach’s destination for social drinking and eating

-PALM BEACH, FL – An exciting new drinking and dining experience crowns the Palm Beach scene.
-HMF, located at The Breakers Palm Beach, provides a thrilling and refreshing new take on the alluring, classic Palm Beach cocktail culture — a destination for modern ‘social drinking and eating’ unlike any other on the island, and unlike any hotel lobby bar in the U.S.
+PALM BEACH, FL – An exciting drinking and dining experience crowns the Palm Beach scene.
+HMF, located at The Breakers Palm Beach, provides a thrilling and refreshing take on the alluring, classic Palm Beach cocktail culture — a destination for modern ‘social drinking and eating’ unlike any other on the island, and unlike any hotel lobby bar in the U.S.

 In a setting drenched in timeless American glamour and the cool of modern nostalgia, HMF restores the social rituals of cocktail culture in a lively, high-style atmosphere.
-Internationally-renowned hospitality designer Adam D. Tihany (Per Se, Restaurant Daniel, Le Cirque 2000, MO Bar London), acting as design consultant to Peacock + Lewis Architects, was enlisted by The Breakers Palm Beach to re-imagine the resort’s historic Florentine Room as a contemporary, Palm Beach cocktail soirée, an artful blend of high life, then and now.
+In 2012, internationally-renowned hospitality designer Adam D. Tihany (Per Se, Restaurant Daniel, Le Cirque 2000, MO Bar London), acting as design consultant to Peacock + Lewis Architects, was enlisted by The Breakers Palm Beach to re-imagine the resort’s historic Florentine Room as a contemporary, Palm Beach cocktail soirée, an artful blend of high life, then and now.
 “The nostalgia and the glamour of yesteryear are quite en vogue, while palates continue to become more sophisticated,” said Tihany.
 “We conceived HMF to be an open, interactive arena of decadent delights, and to cultivate a distinctly social, dynamic and inviting environment for the resort’s savvy clientele.”

 HMF guests are tended by an engaging, highly intuitive team, each skilled in the art of cocktail culture and stylishly dressed in striking, custom-tailored attire.
 Vibrant music galvanizes the mood, with HMF’s own music and entertainment director, Kirill Basov, who crafts and spins custom playlists and eclectic blends, and heightens the interactivity of the guest experience so that everyone feels connected to the scene.